CURRENT LAB MEMBERS

-I recently finished my PhD thesis at the University of Washington (UW).
-My research was conducted both at UW and the University of California, Merced (UCM) after our lab moved to California from Washington in 2017.
+I recently finished my PhD thesis at the University of Washington (UW) and am a researcher in private industry in Redwood City, CA. My research was conducted both at UW and the University of California, Merced (UCM) after our lab moved to California from Washington in 2017.
 For the first part of my PhD thesis, I characterized the presence of chitin within the hydrogel that fills the electrosensory organs, or Ampullae of Lorenzini, of cartilaginous fishes, such as sharks, skates, and rays.
 I identified chitin synthase genes within the little skate (Leucoraja erinacea) and showed that these genes are expressed by cells that appear to be synthesizing and excreting chitin into the lumen of the organs.
-A manuscript detailing this work is currently under review and can be found on bioRxiv here: https://www.biorxiv.org/content/10.1101/687301v1
+A manuscript detailing this work has been published in Current Biology and can be found at this link

 My research involves using genome and transcriptome data together with bioinformatic tools to study the evolution and molecular bases of vertebrate innovations.
 I have previously studied the evolution of neuronal and neuroendocrine systems for my doctoral thesis.
 By combining genomic analyses with molecular phylogenetics, my research has shown that the ancient whole-genome duplications in vertebrates likely contributed greatly to the evolution of processes such as vision, neural communication, body growth, the control of water balance, and social behaviours.
 Currently I am studying the evolution of chitin synthases in vertebrates and the molecular mechanisms of chitin synthesis and organization in the ampullae of Lorenzini.
 I am also interested in the evolution of proteins that modify the extracellular matrix, such as sulfotransferases.
 Papers are currently being submitted from my time in the Amemiya lab.